gtema/openstack/doc/src/osc.md

   Possible values: `auto`, `manual`

-* `--access-ipv4 <ACCESS_IPV4>` — IPv4 address that should be used to access this server
-* `--access-ipv6 <ACCESS_IPV6>` — IPv6 address that should be used to access this server
 * `--personality <JSON>` — The file path and contents, text only, to inject into the server at launch.
 The maximum size of the file path data is 255 bytes.
 The maximum limit is the number of allowed bytes in the decoded, rather than encoded, data
-* `--availability-zone <AVAILABILITY_ZONE>` — A target cell name.
-Schedule the server in a host in the cell specified.
-It is available when `TargetCellFilter` is available on cloud side that is cell v1 environment
-* `--block-device-mapping <JSON>`
-* `--block-device-mapping-v2 <JSON>` — Enables fine grained control of the block device mapping for an instance.
-This is typically used for booting servers from volumes.
-An example format would look as follows:
-* `--config-drive <CONFIG_DRIVE>` — Indicates whether a config drive enables metadata injection.
-The config_drive setting provides information about a drive that the instance can mount at boot time.
-The instance reads files from the drive to get information that is normally available through the metadata service.
-This metadata is different from the user data.
-Not all cloud providers enable the `config_drive`.
-Read more in the [OpenStack End User Guide](https://docs.openstack.org/nova/latest/user/config-drive.html)

-  Possible values: `true`, `false`

-* `--key-name <KEY_NAME>` — A target cell name.
-Schedule the server in a host in the cell specified.
-It is available when `TargetCellFilter` is available on cloud side that is cell v1 environment
-* `--min-count <MIN_COUNT>`
-* `--max-count <MAX_COUNT>`
 * `--return-reservation-id <RETURN_RESERVATION_ID>` — Indicates whether a config drive enables metadata injection.
 The config_drive setting provides information about a drive that the instance can mount at boot time.
 The instance reads files from the drive to get information that is normally available through the metadata service.
 This metadata is different from the user data.
 Not all cloud providers enable the `config_drive`.
 Read more in the [OpenStack End User Guide](https://docs.openstack.org/nova/latest/user/config-drive.html)

   Possible values: `true`, `false`

 * `--security-groups <SECURITY_GROUPS>` — One or more security groups.
 Specify the name of the security group in the `name` attribute.
 If you omit this attribute, the API creates the server in the `default` security group.
 Requested security groups are not applied to pre-existing ports
 * `--user-data <USER_DATA>` — Configuration information or scripts to use upon launch.
 Must be Base64 encoded.
 Restricted to 65535 bytes
-* `--description <DESCRIPTION>` — A free form description of the server.
-Limited to 255 characters in length.
-Before microversion 2.19 this was set to the server name
-* `--group <GROUP>` — The server group UUID.
-Schedule the server according to a policy of the server group (`anti-affinity`, `affinity`, `soft-anti-affinity` or `soft-affinity`).
-It is available when `ServerGroupAffinityFilter`, `ServerGroupAntiAffinityFilter`, `ServerGroupSoftAntiAffinityWeigher`, `ServerGroupSoftAffinityWeigher` are available on cloud side
-* `--different-host <DIFFERENT_HOST>` — A list of server UUIDs or a server UUID.
-Schedule the server on a different host from a set of servers.
-It is available when `DifferentHostFilter` is available on cloud side
-* `--same-host <SAME_HOST>` — A list of server UUIDs or a server UUID.
-Schedule the server on the same host as another server in a set of servers.
-It is available when `SameHostFilter` is available on cloud side
-* `--query <JSON>` — Schedule the server by using a custom filter in JSON format.
-For example:
-* `--target-cell <TARGET_CELL>` — A target cell name.
-Schedule the server in a host in the cell specified.
-It is available when `TargetCellFilter` is available on cloud side that is cell v1 environment
-* `--different-cell <DIFFERENT_CELL>` — A list of cell routes or a cell route (string).
-Schedule the server in a cell that is not specified.
-It is available when `DifferentCellFilter` is available on cloud side that is cell v1 environment
-* `--build-near-host-ip <BUILD_NEAR_HOST_IP>` — Schedule the server on a host in the network specified with this parameter and a cidr (`os:scheduler_hints.cidr`).
-It is available when `SimpleCIDRAffinityFilter` is available on cloud side
-* `--cidr <CIDR>` — Schedule the server on a host in the network specified with an IP address (`os:scheduler_hints:build_near_host_ip`) and this parameter.
-If `os:scheduler_hints:build_near_host_ip` is specified and this parameter is omitted, `/24` is used.
-It is available when `SimpleCIDRAffinityFilter` is available on cloud side